-- Electrified testing of the EMUs with 25 kV power is now expected to occur beginning on June 5, 2023. - EMU operators will receive refresher training during initial live-run testing of the EMUs. - The EMU Management Consultant has completed a Pre-Revenue (Burn-In) Operation and Maintenance (O&M) Plan, an EMU storage Plan, and a draft fleet retirement strategy for diesel equipment. - The JPB now has four (4) trainsets on site awaiting dynamic testing following the successful testing and completion of the TPS and OCS in Segment 4 and the Santa Clara Drill Track (SCDT).
-Initial tests will be run on the SCDT before the EMUs are run on the Segment 4 main tracks.
-Clearance tests of the entire alignment have been successfully completed using an unpowered EMU propelled by a diesel locomotive. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.
+- Initial electrified testing of the EMUs with 25 kV power began on June 5, 2023.
+All four (4) of the trainsets have completed initial electrified operational tests on the Santa Clara Drill Track (SCDT) and subsequently on Segment 4 main tracks. - EMU operators are receiving refresher training during the live-run testing of the EMUs. - The EMU Management Consultant has completed a Pre-Revenue (Burn-In) Operation and Maintenance (O&M) Plan, an EMU Storage Plan, and a Fleet Retirement Strategy for diesel equipment. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.